JohndKim/Relevance-Aware-Algorithmic-Recourse/README.md

 This runs algorithmic recourse.

 - Specify absolute path to store recourses
-- **You must also put the features as arguments for the bayesian optimization**
+- **User must also put the features as arguments for the bayesian optimization**
-- In preprocessing data, you can use the provided encoder function for supported datasets, or encode directly through the manually_label_categorical_data function
+- In preprocessing data, user can use the provided encoder function for supported datasets, or encode directly through the manually_label_categorical_data function

 Run get_algorithmic_recourse_results(dataset_name, model_type, step_size, isglobal, local_multiplier_target)